 Benefit Description You pay Covered medications and supplies (cont.)
 High Option Standard Option Women's contraceptive drugs and devices Nothing for covered generic and single source brand name contraceptive drugs.
 Multisource brand contraceptive drugs will require the member payment of the generic-brand difference in cost.
 We will only cover contraceptives that require a prescription for purchase, when prescribed by a participating physician and when purchased at a participating pharmacy.
 Nothing for covered generic and single source brand name contraceptive drugs.
 Multisource brand contraceptive drugs will require the member payment of the generic-brand difference in cost.
-We will only cover contraceptives that require a prescription for Diabetic Drugs and Supplies- Includes insulin and oral medication, test strips and control solutions, urine testing strips, lancets and automatic lancing devices, insulin cartridges for the visually impaired, insulin syringes and injection aids and insulin pump supplies including but not limited to infusion sets and reservoirs. \$25 copay per 30 day supply \$25 copay per 30 day supply Disposable needles and syringes for the administration of covered medications 20% copay for disposable needles and syringes needed to inject covered prescription medications 20% copay for disposable needles and syringes needed to inject covered prescription medications Compounded prescriptions that require the mixing of two or more ingredients, at least one of which is a legend ingredient Retail Pharmacy (for 30 day supply; Brand name is subject to a \$250 per person deductible) Retail Pharmacy (for 30 day supply; Brand name is subject to a \$500 per person deductible) \$70 per Non-Formulary prescription unit or refill from a participating Retail pharmacy \$90 per Non-Formulary prescription unit or refill from a participating Retail pharmacy Not available through Mail Order Not available through Mail Order Tobacco cessation medications (over the counter-OTC) and prescription drugs approved by the FDA to treat tobacco dependence.
-Nothing for tobacco cessation medications (over the counter-OTC) and prescription drugs approved by the FDA to treat tobacco dependence.
+We will only cover contraceptives that require a prescription for purchase, when prescribed by a participating physician and when purchased at a participating pharmacy.
+Diabetic Drugs and Supplies- Includes insulin and oral medication, test strips and control solutions, urine testing strips, lancets and automatic lancing devices, insulin cartridges for the visually impaired, insulin syringes and injection aids and insulin pump supplies including but not limited to infusion sets and reservoirs. \$25 copay per 30 day supply \$25 copay per 30 day supply Disposable needles and syringes for the administration of covered medications 20% copay for disposable needles and syringes needed to inject covered prescription medications 20% copay for disposable needles and syringes needed to inject covered prescription medications Compounded prescriptions that require the mixing of two or more ingredients, at least one of which is a legend ingredient \$70 per Non-Formulary prescription unit or refill from a participating Retail pharmacy Not available through Mail \$90 per Non-Formulary prescription unit or refill from a participating Retail pharmacy Not available through Mail Tobacco cessation medications (over the counter-OTC) and prescription drugs approved by the FDA to treat tobacco dependence.
+Order Nothing for tobacco cessation medications (over the counter-OTC) and prescription drugs approved by the FDA to treat tobacco dependence.
 A prescription is required for coverage for OTC products.
-Nothing for tobacco cessation medications (over the counter-OTC) and prescription drugs approved by the FDA to treat tobacco dependence.
+Not available through Mail Order Order Nothing for tobacco cessation medications (over the counter-OTC) and prescription drugs approved by the FDA to treat tobacco dependence.
 A prescription is required for coverage for OTC products.
-Not available through Mail Order Not available through Mail Order Not covered: All Charges All Charges Drugs and supplies for cosmetic purposes Drugs to enhance athletic performance Drugs obtained at a non-Plan pharmacy; except for out-of-area emergencies
+Not available through Mail Order Not covered: Drugs and supplies for cosmetic purposes Drugs to enhance athletic performance Drugs obtained at a non-Plan pharmacy; except for out-of-area emergencies Non-prescription, vitamins, nutrients and food supplements even if a physician prescribes or administers them (except prenatal vitamins and Vitamin D for adults 65 and older) All Charges All Charges